 It's time for ExxonMobil to clean up its act

-ExxonMobil has broken clean air laws at its Baytown oil refinery near Houston on more than 1,000 separate occasions during the past five years — compounding Texas' pollution problems and endangering the health of nearby residents.
+ExxonMobil has broken clean air laws at its Baytown oil refinery and chemical plants near Houston on more than 4,000 separate occasions since 2005 — compounding Texas' pollution problems and endangering the health of nearby residents.
 It’s clear we need to take firm action to force Texas’ biggest polluters to clean up their act.

 A winning legal strategy

 Backed by our members, Environment Texas is standing up to ExxonMobil and taking our case to federal court.
 Employing the same strategy that allowed us to force Shell Oil to clean up its Deer Park refinery in 2009, we're exercising our right under the Clean Air Act to demand compliance with the law.

 Cleaning up our air, one polluter at a time

 With our legal action against Shell Oil in 2009 and now against ExxonMobil, we're taking a powerful stand against Texas' biggest air polluters.

-We're also creating precedent that will reverberate throughout the oil industry and put renewed pressure on the government to stand up for our health.
+We're also creating a precedent that will reverberate throughout the oil industry and put renewed pressure on the government to stand up for our health.